markdellostritto/ann/README.md

 and a small batch size (~25% of the total number of training structures), as the smaller batch sizes introduces a randomness to the gradient direction which tends to benifit training performance.
 Though ADAM is less prone to overfitting, it is still recommended that one use a non-zero regularization parameter.
+For more difficult systems, one might consider using the NADAM algorithm, with is ADAM with a Nesterov-style momentum term which results in a more stable gradient in the optimization step.

 All other algorithms work to some degree, but are not recommended.